CTheTechGuru/AWS-Rest-Api-CRUD-Project/README.md

 * In the API module select Deploy API
 * Select the drop down and choose "New Stage" for stage name enter production.
 * Select Deploy.

   ![](https://github.com/CTheTechGuru/AWS-Rest-Api-CRUD-Project/blob/main/Images/prod%20deploy.png?raw=true)

-* To test, select the invoke url and enter it into a browser with /status at the end.
+* To test, select the invoke URL and enter it into a browser with /status at the end.
 * Your webpage should display

   ![](https://github.com/CTheTechGuru/AWS-Rest-Api-CRUD-Project/blob/main/Images/API%20Test.png?raw=true)